rehg-lab/eye-contact-cnn/README.md

 ### on Demo Video
 Try this if you don't want to use dlib's face and instead test with pre-detected faces.

-You can comment out the first line "import dlib" in demo.py.
+You can comment out the first line "import dlib" in demo.py if you didn't install dlib.

 Demo video is taken from [here](https://youtu.be/5wFyxihwQiI).